DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 Operational sanctions#

-The administration may judicially require the removal of a non-compliant seller's account — the platform becomes jointly liable if it does not comply.
+The administration may judicially require the removal of a non-compliant seller's account from the platform — the platform itself becomes jointly liable if it does not execute the removal.
+A foreign platform that refuses to appoint a representative in France may also be removed from the European market through coordinated EU enforcement.

 The underestimated risk#

 Many platforms believe they are protected by their "mere technical intermediary" status.
-Wrong.
-The DGFiP confirmed in the BOFiP that platform liability is autonomous from seller liability: even if every seller is compliant, the platform can still be fined for a missing return.
+They are not.
+The DGFiP has expressly confirmed in the BOFiP that the tax liability of the platform is autonomous from that of the sellers: even if every individual seller is compliant with their own VAT and income tax obligations, the platform can still be fined for a missing or incomplete DAC 7 return.
+And vice versa, a compliant platform does not absolve the sellers from their own personal VAT and income tax obligations.

-- OSS: single quarterly return for intra-EU B2C sales above €10,000 annual threshold.
+- VAT OSS (One-Stop Shop): a single quarterly return covering intra-EU B2C sales above the €10,000 annual threshold.

 Layer 2 — DAC 7#